General considerations relating to measurements in relation to the reverberation of a room

 - of actions that may be necessary

-As far as measurement methods are concerned, standard NF EN ISO 3382-2 - Acoustics - Measurement of acoustic parameters in rooms - Part 2: Reverberation time in ordinary rooms distinguishes 3 of them:
+As far as measurement methods are concerned, standard NF EN ISO 3382-2 - Acoustics - Measurement of acoustic parameters in rooms - Part 2: Reverberation time in ordinary rooms distinguishes three of them:

 - control method: the control method is suitable for evaluating the amount of absorption of the room for noise control purposes, and for control measurements of airborne sound insulation and impact sound insulation.
-It should be used for ISO 10052 measurements.
-Check measurements are made in octave bands only
+It should be used for ISO 10052 measurements ; measurements based on control method are made in octave bands only.

 - precision method: the precision method is suitable when high measurement accuracy is required